See answer

 1. Discuss Treatment Options With Your Doctor

-Discuss treatment options in detail with your doctor.
-Some people with ITP who aren’t having symptoms might not need any treatment, although it is important to still monitor the condition.
-The most common first-line treatment for ITP is short-term use of glucocorticoids (such as prednisone or dexamethasone).
+Some people with ITP who don’t have symptoms might not need any treatment.
+But it’s still important to monitor the condition.
+The most common first-line treatment for ITP is short-term use of glucocorticoids.
 Intravenous immunoglobulin is also an option.

-• Spleen tyrosine kinase inhibitors — Fostamatinib (sold under the brand name Tavalisse) is the first drug of this type to be approved for chronic ITP.
-It works by preventing the body’s immune system from attacking platelets.
+• Spleen tyrosine kinase inhibitors (SYK inhibitors) work by preventing the body’s immune system from attacking platelets.

-People with chronic ITP will need ongoing monitoring that may include periodic blood tests to analyze blood cell health.
-If you are taking medication for ITP, you will need to be monitored for rare but serious side effects.
+People with long-term ITP will need ongoing monitoring of their blood cell levels.
+If you take medication for ITP, you’ll need to be monitored for rare but serious side effects.
 Sticking to a treatment plan and follow-up care is essential for staying healthy with chronic ITP.

-Be sure to keep your health care team informed about your symptoms, and don’t hesitate to contact your doctor if you think you or your child is having a serious symptom.
-ITP is associated with many comorbidities — coinciding health conditions — and it’s crucial to get regular check-ups along with your ITP care.
+Be sure to keep your healthcare team informed about your symptoms.
+Don’t hesitate to contact your doctor if you think you or your child is having a serious symptom.
+ITP is linked to certain comorbidities or coinciding health conditions, so regular checkups are crucial.

 3. Reduce Your Risk of Bleeding